LukeKim-kr/Luke_LAB/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Hanwha Ocean
+- 🔭 I’m currently working on Shipbuilder
 - 🌱 I’m currently learning LLM Chatbot
 - 👯 I’m looking to collaborate on LLM
 - 🤔 I’m looking for help with LLM
 - 💬 Ask me about LLM
-- 📫 How to reach me: chkim0314@gmail.com
+- 📫 How to reach me:
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...